 If a dropped footway is being blocked by a motor vehicle for the second type of dropped footway it is only the resident of the property who is allowed to report the motor vehicle.

-All reports of blocked dropped foot ways should be made by contacting the Enforcement Supervisors on 0191 277 2739.
+All reports of blocked dropped foot ways should be made by contacting the Customer Response Team on 0191 278 7799.

 If a vehicle is parked on the dropped kerb, either fully, slightly or adjacent to it so it makes it difficult for pedestrians to use the dropped footway a Penalty Charge Notice (PCN) will be issued by a Civil Enforcement Officer (CEO).